DS-100/textbook/notebooks/ch14/bias_modeling.md

 Removing features will typically increase bias and can cause underfitting.
 For example, a simple linear model has higher model bias than the same model with a quadratic feature added to it.
 If the data were generated from a quadratic phenomenon, the simple linear model underfits the data.

 In the plot below, the X-axis measures model complexity and the Y-axis measures magnitude.
 Notice  how as model complexity increases, model bias strictly decreases and model variance strictly increases.
-The test error decreases at first, but after the model reaches a certain complexity, starts increasing.
+As we choose more complex models, the test error first decreases then increases as the increased model variance outweighs the decreased model bias.

 ![bias_modeling_bias_var_plot.png](https://raw.githubusercontent.com/DS-100/textbook/master/assets/bias_modeling_bias_var_plot.png)